-After a concerning 2 years caused by the pandemic, parents and pupils had to choose schools last year without actually being able to see the school in person and for many kids starting their schooling career, much of it was spent at home in lockdown.
-The new school year for 2022 looks more promising, with many parents having been able to visit schools in their area to make the best possible choices for their children.
+After a concerning 3 years caused by the pandemic, parents and pupils had to choose schools last year without actually being able to see the school in person and for many kids starting their schooling career, much of it was spent at home in lockdown.
+The new school year for 2023 looks much more promising, with many parents having been able to visit schools in their area to make the best possible choices for their children.

 The announcement of school places is still an anxious time for parents.
 Choosing the right school, and securing a place there is a significant moment in a child’s life, and sets the precedent for the start of their schooling career.
 The anxiety is heightened by the cold-fact that England’s schooling system has been under pressure the last few years due to a rise in the school-age population.
 However, it does look like that situation is starting to improve in primary-age children as the National Pupil Projections reveals that the population attending primary and nursery schools peaked in 2019 and the figures have started to drop due to continued reductions in birth numbers since 2013.